More Thoughts

 Or they might start by saying that they have to increase their website visits.
 This is getting closer to being right, but you need to remember that...

-website visits just aren’t that important
+Website visits just aren’t that important

 Visitors are wonderful when you’re having a BBQ, but they are not something you should place too much emphasis on for your website.
 What is far more important is converting the visitors you do get into actions that matter to your organisation.